robertodessi/openCV/README.md

 # openCV
-Messing around with some openCV basic stuff to learn how to code python and how to use OpenCV
+Messing around with some basic stuff

 - convolution.py: computes some basic operations with given kernel on given images